thumbtack/thumbprint/www/src/cms/components-ios/alert-banner.md

 * application did enter foreground
 * main tab bar selection changed

 ## **Accessibility**

-`AlertBanner` responds to the device's text setting by omitting the icon when using the extra large text size.
+`AlertBanner` responds to the device text setting by omitting the icon when using the extra large text size.
 In the event that constraints limit the size of the banner, ellipsis are used in the middle of the text so that the action link is always visible at the end.

 ## For Thumbtack

 ![](/img/alert-banner-info.png)

 `AlertBanner` is implemented as a global banner only in the pro app.
 This is the only intended usage for this component at this time, so you should not need to instantiate the class directly.